Skip Main Links

 EFFICACY IN IDIOPATHIC HYPERSOMNIA

-XYWAV is the first & only FDA-approved treatment option for adult patients with Idiopathic Hypersomnia (IH)1,2
+XYWAV is the only FDA‑approved treatment option for adult patients with Idiopathic Hypersomnia (IH)1,2

 Go to:

-XYWAV has been evaluated across these key measures1:
+XYWAV has been evaluated across these key measures:

 primary efficacy endpoint: efficacy in EXCESSIVE daytime sleepiness (as measured by ess)

-Significant worsening of daytime sleepiness in patients randomized to placebo during the 2-week, double-blind, randomized withdrawal period1,6
+Significant worsening of daytime sleepiness in patients randomized to placebo during the 2-week, double-blind, randomized withdrawal period1,3

-Mean ESS score remained stable from the end of the SDP through the end of the 2-week DB RWP with XYWAV—but worsened with placebo1,6
+Mean ESS score remained stable from the end of the SDP through the end of the 2-week DB RWP with XYWAV—but worsened with placebo1,3

 Bar graph showing ESS scores of patients titrated to an effective dose of XYWAV.